 Unlike traditional boiling, this method requires minimal equipment.

-- Eggs – Use fresh or slightly older eggs.
-Older eggs tend to peel more easily.
+- Eggs - Use fresh or slightly older eggs.
+Older eggs tend to peel more easily; eggs about 7-10 days old often give the best peeling results, because their pH rises slightly with age.

-- Air Fryer – Any standard air fryer works, but models with a basket allow better airflow.
+- Air Fryer - Any standard air fryer works, but models with a basket allow better airflow, which helps when cooking items like crispy air fryer wings recipes.

 - Ice Water - An ice bath stops the cooking process and helps loosen the shells.